garethredfern/redfern-dev/content/articles/vuejs-auth-using-laravel-sanctum.md

 - [Login Controller](https://github.com/garethredfern/sanctum-api/blob/master/app/Http/Controllers/API/Auth/LoginController.php)
 - [Logout Controller](https://github.com/garethredfern/sanctum-api/blob/master/app/Http/Controllers/API/Auth/LogoutController.php)

-The code in these two controllers basically follows the instructions provided in the Sanctum README and should be fairly self explanatory.
+The code in these two controllers basically follows the instructions provided in the Sanctum [instructions](https://laravel.com/docs/8.x/sanctum#issuing-mobile-api-tokens) and should be fairly self explanatory.
 The login controller checks the users credentials and on success creates a token in the `personal_access_tokens` table.
 The logout controller then clears out this token.

 ### VueJS SPA